New techniques for bounding stabilizer rank: Introduction

 \section{Introduction}

 It is of great practical importance to determine the classical simulation cost of quantum computations.
 Indeed, lower bounds on the simulation cost indicate quantum speedups, while upper bounds can help us to understand the limitations of quantum computation.
-The \textit{stabilizer rank} is a useful barometer for determining the classical simulation cost of quantum circuits~\cite{PhysRevX.6.021043}.
+The \textit{stabilizer rank} is a useful barometer for the computational cost of classically simulating quantum circuits under the stabilizer formalism~\cite{PhysRevX.6.021043}.
 A \textit{stabilizer state} is a quantum state in the orbit of a computational basis state under the action of the Clifford group (which is defined in Section~\ref{sec:basicprops}).
-For a (pure) quantum state $\ppsi$, we define its \textit{stabilizer rank}, denoted $\chi(\ppsi)$, to be the smallest integer $r$ for which $\ppsi$ can be written as a superposition of $r$ stabilizer states.
-The stabilizer rank is motivated by the fact that the classical simulation cost of applying Clifford gates and computational basis measurements to $\ppsi$ under current state-of-the-art simulation protocols scales polynomially in the number of Clifford gates and linearly in $\chi(\ppsi)$ (see Appendix~\ref{app:motivationofstabrank}, and~\cite{PhysRevX.6.021043,BravyiImprovedSimDominated,Bravyilowrankstabdecpmps, qassim2021improved}).
-For a real number $\delta >0$, the $\delta$-\textit{approximate stabilizer rank}, $\chi_{\delta}(\ppsi)$, is defined as the minimum stabilizer rank over all quantum states that are $\delta$-close to $\ppsi$, and similarly quantifies the classical simulation cost of approximating the application of Clifford gates and computational basis measurements on $\ppsi$.
-Our notation $[\psi]$ is projective, and can be thought of as $\frac{1}{\norm{\psi}^2}\psi \psi^*$ for a non-zero vector $\psi$, where $(\cdot)^*$ denotes the conugate-transpose and $\norm{\cdot}$ denotes the Euclidean norm.
+For a (pure) quantum state $\psi$, we define its \textit{stabilizer rank}, denoted $\chi(\psi)$, to be the smallest integer $r$ for which $\psi$ can be written as a superposition of $r$ stabilizer states.
+The stabilizer rank is motivated by the fact that the classical simulation cost of applying Clifford gates and computational basis measurements to $\psi$ under current state-of-the-art simulation protocols scales polynomially in the number of Clifford gates and $\chi(\psi)$ (see Appendix~\ref{app:motivationofstabrank}, and~\cite{PhysRevX.6.021043,BravyiImprovedSimDominated,Bravyilowrankstabdecpmps, 2021}).
+For a real number $\delta >0$, the $\delta$-\textit{approximate stabilizer rank}, $\chi_{\delta}(\psi)$, is defined as the minimum stabilizer rank over all quantum states that are $\delta$-close to $\psi$, and similarly quantifies the classical simulation cost of approximating the application of Clifford gates and computational basis measurements to $\psi$ under the stabilizer formalism.